 A flat cash back rate with rotating bonus categories

-I briefly mentioned last week that my wife’s credit card had one glaring downside: any category that wasn’t gas, entertainment, or dining accrued only .25% cash back unless we spent more than $10,000.
-So finding a card that could fill that hole was a big priority.
+Before adding the It card to my wallet, my wife and I actually had been using a PNC card she’d been using for years.
+While it is a strong option overall, the credit card has one glaring downside: any category that wasn’t gas, entertainment, or dining accrued only .25% cash back unless we spent more than $10,000.
+Because of this, finding a card that could fill that hole was a big priority.
 With that goal in mind I was attracted to the Discover It card’s 1% back on everything.
 However what really won me over were the bonus categories.

 No annual fee

 For a short time during my search I actually considered a card with an annual fee.
 In many cases, such as with the Disney Premier Visa (which I was drawn towards given my affinity for that particular company), it seemed that paying these fees might be a good bet in the long run.
 But who wants to shell up upwards of $100 to perhaps only barely earn it back?

 That’s why I was delighted to discover (no pun intended) that the It card carried no annual fee.
 Additionally, unlike many other rewards cards, there wasn’t even a higher tier of card to tempt you.
 Ultimately this gives me greater flexibility as I don’t feel obligated to use the card or risk wasting my fee.